#SmartPlan's exclusive FutureTech series

 Definition, application and limitations of personalized medicine

 In what cases does PM work?
 In what cases is current approach better?
 Is the prospect of a DNA ID card likely?
-How much does my genetic making affect my health, over my environment or lifestyle choices?
+How much does our genetic making affect our health, over our environment or lifestyle choices?
 How are we influencing genetics?
 In what cases is DNA-based medicine applied?

 Sourcing, storing and managing data